Elon, North Carolina

 Elon (/ˈiːlɔːn/) is a town in Alamance County, North Carolina, United States.
 It is part of the Burlington metropolitan statistical area.
 The population as of the 2020 census was 11,324.
 The town of Elon is home to Elon University.

+History

 Elon began in 1881 as a North Carolina Railroad depot in between the stations of Goldsboro and Charlotte, called "Mill Point” because it was envisioned to be a shipping point for area cotton mills.
 Locals called it “Boone’s Crossing.”
 Because of a growing population, a post office was built, which established a more permanent residency in 1888.

 In 1889, the local Christian Assembly created an institution of higher learning called the “Graham Normal College”.
 The founders of Elon College named the school “Elon”, because they understood that to be the Hebrew word for oak, and the area contained many oak trees.
 The town was called "Elon College" until the college known as Elon College became Elon University.
 The town then changed its name officially to Elon.

-The economy of the Elon consists of a variety of locally owned small businesses, manufacturing, retirement communities, and Elon University.
-Downtown Elon is home to over 20 locally owned and operated businesses including Pandora's Pies, The Root Trackside, Magerks Elon, Smitty's Home Made Ice Cream, All That Jas, Simply Oak Boutique, Cynthia Huffines and Associates Interior Design, The Oak House, Skid's, Mediterranean Deli & Grocery, Coming Attractions Salon, The Wash Board, and the Acorn Inn.